2014 United States House of Representatives elections in Pennsylvania: District 13

 The 13th district is located in Southeastern Pennsylvania, covering eastern Montgomery County and Northeast Philadelphia.
-The incumbent is Democrat Allyson Schwartz, who has represented the district since 2005.
+The incumbent was Democrat Allyson Schwartz, who had represented the district since 2005.
 She was re-elected with 69% of the vote in 2012 and the district has a PVI of D+13.

 Schwartz did not run for re-election.
-She is instead ran for Governor of Pennsylvania.
+She instead ran for Governor of Pennsylvania.